ArachnIDE-team/ArachnIDE/README.md

 `Prompt:` (after discussing the project and sharing the readme)

-Give me any highly insightful thoughts you have about the philosophy behind chrysalide.
+Give me any highly insightful thoughts you have about the philosophy behind arachnide.
 Provide a very long response in as much detail as possible.

 Preface your response with an internal monologue.